 A schema consisting of object classes and their corresponding attributes describes the data represented in the MDS.
-A number of commonly used object classes representing computing resources have already been defined and will be available via queries to the NEES POP GRIS.
+A number of commonly used object classes representing computing resources have already been defined and will be available via queries to the NEES POP's index server.
 Examples of the data these objects represent include hardware characteristics, software versions, and system load.
 Information represented by these types of object classes is dynamic.
 The information is collected by a set of information provider programs or scripts that are invoked periodically to provide up to date information.
-Other types of object classes that represent static data can also serve a useful purpose.
-An examples of these types of object classes is information about the simple existence of an instrument.
-The attributes of such a static object classes is not collected dynamically; an initial object class must be defined, and its information must be made available to the particular GRIS server that will be responsible for servicing queries about the object.
+Other types of object classes is information about the simple existence of an instrument.
+The attributes of such a static object class could then provide specific attributes of the instrument.
+Since information for these types of object classes is not collected dynamically; an initial object class must be defined, and its information must be made available to the particular server that will be responsible for servicing queries about the object.